 At the beginning of the year, I go over some basic school rules.
 After a few weeks of school, we then revisit the rules and this time the students get to come up with the rules.
 Scary I know!
 However, they came up with SO many rules, I had to cut them off LOL!
-I like that their rules are in kid language and things that they really find important to make our classroom run smoother.
+I like that their rules are in kid language.
 We decided as a class if we should put the rule on the poster or not. #12 says don’t lie (looks like he) Don’t you love rule #10 🙂

-I don’t like to tell me kids they are “bad”, so if they don’t do the right thing, I like to say they made a “poor choice”.
-As a whole group, we sort these cards into the 2 categories and discuss each card as to why it is a good/poor choice.
-We also discuss what to do if someone made a poor choice.
+I don’t like to tell kids they are “bad”, so instead I say they made a poor choice.
+As a whole group, we sort these cards into the 2 categories.
+We discuss each card as to why it was a good or poor choice.
+Then we decide what to do if someone makes a poor choice.

 Creating a family atmosphere is very important!
-Unfortunately sometimes our students spend more time with us and their classmates, than their own family.
+Unfortunately sometimes our students spend more time with us, than their own family.
 It’s important that they feel welcome, comfortable, and loved.
 Grab this FREE new friend interview worksheet so your students can interview each other and get to know one another better!
 This will be a great ice breaker for the first week of school!

 The Classroom Community bundle is also available in my TPT store.